scodec/scodec-bits/README.md

 supported.
 Each have a default alphabet but support alternative alphabets as well as user defined alphabets.

-For more information, see the [package documentation](src/main/scala/scodec/bits/package.scala).
+For more information, see the [API documentation](http://scodec.github.io/scodec-bits/latest/api/#scodec.package).

 For a combinator based approach to encoding values to/from binary, see the companion project [scodec](https://github.com/scodec/scodec).